Nasser Djiga: Red Star Belgrade

-On 4 September, FC Basel announced that Djiga was loaned out to Red Star Belgrade.
+On 4 September, Basel announced that Djiga had been loaned out to Red Star Belgrade.

 In his first season with them, Red Star became 2023–24 Serbian SuperLiga champions and won the 2023–24 Serbian Cup.
-On 17 May 2024 it was announced that the club pulled their option and took the player over on a permanent deal.
+On 17 May 2024, it was announced that the club had exercised their option and signed the player over on a permanent deal.

 Wolverhampton Wanderers

-On 3 February 2025, Djiga joined Premier League club Wolverhampton Wanderers by signing a contract until 2030.
+On 3 February 2025, Djiga joined Premier League club Wolverhampton Wanderers, signing a contract until 2030.

 Loan to Rangers

 On 9 July 2025, Wolves announced that Djiga had been loaned to Rangers for the duration of the 2025–26 season.
-On 22 July 2025, he made his debut for Rangers in a UEFA Champions League qualifier against Panathinaikos at Ibrox Stadium.
+On 22 July 2025, he made his debut for Rangers in a UEFA Champions League qualifier against Panathinaikos at Ibrox.

 International career

-Djiga debuted for the Burkina Faso national team in a 5–0 friendly loss to Kosovo on 24 March 2022.
+Djiga made his debut for the Burkina Faso national team in a 5–0 friendly loss to Kosovo on 24 March 2022.

-On 20 December 2023 he was selected from the list of 27 Burkinabé players selected by Hubert Velud to compete in the 2023 Africa Cup of Nations.
+On 20 December 2023, he was selected from the list of 27 Burkinabé players by Hubert Velud to compete in the 2023 Africa Cup of Nations.